 Camp Prep #5: Homesickness

 CYJ is proud to provide top-notch medical care to ensure a healthy summer experience for your children.
-There is however one type of sickness that even our Mirpa’ah (infirmary) cannot prevent, a topic that can worry even the most seasoned camp parents.
-What is this troublesome bacteria you may ask?
-It’s homesickness temporaryess.
+There is, however, one type of sickness that even our Mirpa’ah (Health Center) cannot prevent, a topic that can worry even the most seasoned camp parents.
+What is this troublesome bacteria, you may ask?
+It’s homesickness temporaryness.

 Some effective preparation strategies:

 - Have your child sleepover with a friend or family member.
 (Warning: Do not try to simulate the amount of fun they will experience at camp.
 It’s not possible!).